-

 Pride and Discouragement

 I’m a good public speaker.
 I say that without reserve.
 I have few strengths, but I know that’s one of them.
 I’ve given talks on technology, on autism, on arts integration, and I’ve delivered more than a few sermons in my time.
-My style is fast-paced, witty, sometimes appropriately sarcastic, and I enjoy ending on Continue reading
+My style is fast-paced, witty, sometimes appropriately sarcastic, and I enjoy ending on an inspiring note.
+In a sermon, I’ll seldom keep you sitting for longer than twenty minutes (thank you, Mark Twain), and I slave over having some of the best sermon slides you’ll see in a church of Christ.
+I take pride in my speaking ability.… Continue reading

 -